Cookies on this website

 Associate Professor

-Dan Li received her Bachelor's and Master's degrees in Medicine from China, and in 2003, she was obtained a PhD from Chonbuk National University in South Korea.
-Following her doctoral studies, she joined the University of Oxford, Department of Physiology, Anatomy & Genetics for postdoctoral research in Professor David Paterson's laboratory.
-She progressed from Departmental Lecturer to University Research Lecturer and, in 2023, was awarded the title of Associate Professor.
+Dan Li obtained her Bachelor's and Master's degrees in Medicine in China and later completed her PhD at Chonbuk National University in South Korea in 2003.
+Afterward, she joined the University of Oxford, Department of Physiology, Anatomy & Genetics as a postdoctoral researcher in Professor David Paterson's lab.
+Over time, she advanced from a Departmental Lecturer to a University Research Lecturer and was honoured with the title of Associate Professor in 2023.

-Dan Li’s main research interest is focused on understanding how the autonomic nervous system influences cardiac function in health and disease.
-She developed a primary culture system of sympathetic ganglion neurons, using cellular and molecular approaches to investigate the interactions between different signalling cascades (Ca2+, nitric oxide, natriuretic peptide, cAMP, cGMP and other) in the cytosol and the sub-organelles (mitochondria and endoplasmic reticulum).
-She utilises several genetically encoded fluorescent biosensors for monitoring second messengers using fluorescence microscopy and Fluorescence Resonance Energy Transfer (FRET) in living cells to understanding how these second messengers impact on neuronal and cardiac function.
+Dan Li's primary research focuses on how the autonomic nervous system affects heart function in both healthy and diseased states.
+She developed a primary culture system of sympathetic ganglion neurons, using cellular and molecular approaches to unravel the complexities of various signalling cascades, including those involving calcium, nitric oxide, natriuretic peptide, cAMP, and cGMP, within the cytosol and sub-organelles such as mitochondria and the sarcoplasmic reticulum.
+To elucidate the impact of these signalling pathways on neuronal and cardiac function, she employs a range of cutting-edge techniques, including genetically encoded fluorescent biosensors and Fluorescence Resonance Energy Transfer (FRET) imaging using fluorescence microscopy.